aummn/reece-address-book/README.md

 Running Application from the command line
 -------------------------------------------

-To run the address application, please use the following option to present the address book info UI.
+To run the address application, please use the following option to run the executable jar "reece-address-book-1.0.jar" which would show the address book info UI.
+Users can click buttons on the UI to add/remove/search address books and also can navigate to contact management UI from the address book info UI to add/remove/search contacts.

 Option 1:
 Enter the project directory, for example "/d/dev/Code/reece-address-book", type the following command,